 Specific examples of mechanical engineering concepts that will be used include statics, dynamics, optimization theory, composite beam theory, beam-on-elastic-foundation theory, Hertz contact theory, and viscoelasticity.
 The course has three main themes: Skeletal Forces and Motion; Tissue and Organ Mechanics; and Implant Design and Analysis.
 Specific biomechanics topics will include loads on human joints; dynamic analysis of human motion; mechanical properties of musculoskeletal tissues including bone, cartilage, tendon, ligament, and muscle; osteoporosis and bone strength assessment; composition and mechanical behavior of orthopaedic biomaterials; and design/analysis of artificial joint, spine, and fracture fixation prostheses; vehicular safety biomechanics.
+All students will present briefly in class on an application topic of their choice.
 Students will be challenged with a MATLAB-based course project to integrate the course material in an attempt to gain insight into contemporary design/analysis problems; this project will be prefaced by two simpler MATLAB-based mini-project assignments and further complemented by weekly analytical biomechanics assignments.

-The course is ideal for students interested in biomechanical engineering, those wishing to further develop technical skills in design and analysis of mechanical systems and in using MATLAB, and those interested in addressing contemporary engineering problems directly related to human healthcare.
+The course is ideal for undergraduate students interested in biomechanical engineering, those wishing to further develop technical skills in design and analysis of mechanical systems and in using MATLAB, and those interested in addressing contemporary engineering problems directly related to human healthcare.